edelveiss/game-of-live/README.md

 ## MVP Features

-- Grid to display cells (these cells are just divs).
+- Grid to display cells.
-- Cell objects Properties
+- Cell objects or components that, at a minimum, should have:
+  - Properties
-  - Maintain current state based on condition: (alive, dead)
+    - current state: (alive, dead), (black, white)
+    - Clickable/Tappable:
+      - can be clicked to allow user to setup initial cell configuration
+      - should NOT be clickable while simulation is running
-  - Clickable/Tappable
+    - Behaviors
-- Grid resizes itself based on screen size.
+      - Toggle state functionality: switch between alive & dead either because user manually toggled cell before starting simulation or simulation is running and rules of life caused cell to change state
+- An appropriate data structure to hold a grid of cells that is at least 25x25.
+Go as big as you want.
 - Text to display current generation # being displayed
+  - Utilize a timeout function to build the next generation of cells & update the display at the chosen time interval
 - Button(s) that start & stop the animation
 - Button to clear the grid

-- algorithm:
+This algorithm:

+- Implements the following basic steps:
   - For each cell in the current generation's grid:
-    1. Examines state of all eight neighbors
+    1. Examine state of all eight neighbors (it's up to you whether you want cells to wrap around the grid and consider cells on the other side or not)
     2. Apply rules of life to determine if this cell will change states
     3. When main loop completes:
        1. Swap current and next grids
        2. Repeat until simulation stopped
-- Uses double buffering to update grid with next generation.

 ### Custom Features